Fun Ann Arbor Activities with the Grandparents

 I’ve assembled a list of Fun Ann Arbor Activities with Grandparents.
 With grandparents spanning a wide range of ages and physical abilities, what works for one family may be harder for others.
 I also find that with my in-laws who live out of town, we tend to do more “destination” visits.
 On the other hand with my parents who live locally, we tend to do more everyday activities.

 A Museum is always a great choice with the Grandparents.
 Check out our Top 5 Museums in the Ann Arbor Area.

-Do you have an Ann Arbor Hands-On Museum membership?
-Do you know that your membership includes free admission for grandparents.
+The Ann Arbor Hands-On Museum is a particularly good choice with the grandparents.
+Did you know that a membership includes free admission for grandparents?
+We have used it with both sets of grandparents over the years.
 While the museum is on multiple-levels, they are all accessible by an elevator for strollers or those with limited mobility.
 There are also plenty of benches or stools throughout the museum to take a break.
-This summer, we visited the museum with my mom, sister, and my niece.
-In the picture below, grandma’s head is cut-off, but she’s watching my niece in the Preschool Gallery.

 Matthaei Botanical Gardens

 My husband’s parents visited over Memorial Day weekend.
 My mother-in-law suggested a trip to the Matthaei Botanical Gardens.
 It’s a great place to explore with all ages.
 Whether you visit the indoor conservatory or the outside gardens, all ages will enjoy exploring.

 There are several options to visit animals in the Ann Arbor area.
 You can take a trip to the Toledo Zoo or Detroit Zoo.
 You can also visit animals at Leslie Science Center, Creature Conservancy, or Domino Petting Farm.

 A Family Friendly Hike is a great way to